 Captain Patrick McGuire was keeper of Marquette Lighthouse from 1882 to 1893, and during most of this time, his wife Catharine served as his assistant.
 According to an 1891 newspaper article, women assistants were not allowed at stations with a fog signal, but the local inspector “winked” at the arrangement since Captain McGuire was one of the most valued keepers on the Great Lakes.
 In March 1891, Catharine McGuire went off to visit her sisters in Chicago without giving proper notice.
 On the next visit of the inspector, Captain McGuire faithfully reported that his wife had been absent without permission, and her term as assistant keeper was soon brought to an end.

-William Wheatleay replaced Patrick McGuire as head keeper in 1893 and served until April 30, 1898.
+William Wheatley replaced Patrick McGuire as head keeper in 1893 and served until April 30, 1898.
 On that day, he and Will Brandon set out in a small sailboat, and when they were about a mile north of Little Presque Isle, a squall struck and overturned the boat, throwing the two men into the water.
-Brandon succeeded in swimming to shore, but Keeper Wheatleay chose to cling to the boat rather than trust his endurance to the icy waters of Lake Superior.
-No other boats were in the vicinity to offer assistant, and the wind soon blew the bottom-side-up boat far out into the lake.
-Keeper Wheatleay’s body was finally recovered on June 21, and a “largely attended” funeral was held the next day.
+Brandon succeeded in swimming to shore, but Keeper Wheatley chose to cling to the boat rather than trust his endurance to the icy waters of Lake Superior.
+No other boats were in the vicinity to offer assistance, and the wind soon blew the bottom-side-up boat far out into the lake.
+Keeper Wheatley’s body was finally recovered on June 21, and a “largely attended” funeral was held the next day.